Mormon Reformation

 The Mormon Reformation was a period of renewed emphasis on spirituality within the Church of Jesus Christ of Latter-day Saints (LDS Church), and a centrally-directed movement, which called for a spiritual reawakening among church members.
 It took place during 1856 and 1857 and was under the direction of church president Brigham Young.

-During the Reformation, Young sent his counselor, Jedediah M. Grant, and other church leaders to preach to the people throughout Utah Territory and surrounding Latter-day Saint communities with the goal of inspiring them to reject sin and turn towards spiritual things.
+During the Reformation, Young sent his close counselor Jedediah M. Grant and other church leaders to preach throughout Utah Territory and surrounding Latter-day Saint communities with the goal of inspiring them to reject sin and turn towards spiritual things.
 During this time, some of the most conservative or reactionary elements of LDS Church doctrine came to dominate public discussion.
+As part of the Reformation, almost all active or involved LDS Church members were rebaptized as a symbol of their commitment.
+The Reformation took place within the context of other events, notably severe drought which damaged the region's agricultural economy, and the earliest public discussion of the LDS principle of plural marriage.
+The Mountain Meadows Massacre of 1857 took place in the emotionally charged circumstances of the Reformation.

-As part of the Reformation, almost all "active" or involved LDS Church members were rebaptized as a symbol of their commitment.
-The Reformation is considered in three phases: a structural reform phase, a phase of intense demand for a demonstration of spiritual reform, and a final phase during which an emphasis was placed on love and reconstruction.
+Later analysis of the Reformation classifies the movement in three phases: a structural reform phase, a phase of intense demand for a demonstration of spiritual reform, and a final phase during which an emphasis was placed on love and reconstruction.